You must have an account and be logged in to enroll for classes.

 Basketball

-Boys and girls will learn the basics of team basketball each Monday.
+Students will learn the basics of team basketball each Monday.
 They will learn the fitness, mental, technical, and tactical fundamentals to be successful in a game situation.
-The class will consist of training at Washington Park and classroom activities as well.
-There will be a few games scheduled with area schools.
-More details to come regarding the games.
+The class will consist of training at Washington Park.
+Come join the fun this Spring!!!

 Prerequisites: